Ferdinando Marinelli Artistic Foundry: History

-The foundry began in 1905, when Ferdinando Marinelli established a small workshop on Via de’ Giudei (now Via Ramaglianti) in Florence.
-Marinelli, born in Piegaro, Perugia, moved to Florence as a teenager and apprenticed under artisans such as Cusmano Vignali and Gabellini.
-He learned both stirrup manufacturing and the lost-wax casting technique during this period.
+Ferdinando Marinelli moved to Florence as a teenager and apprenticed under artisans such as Cusmano Vignali and Gabellini.
+He learned both stirrup manufacturing and the lost-wax casting technique.
+In 1905, he established a small workshop on Via de’ Giudei (now Via Ramaglianti) in Florence.

-In 1915, Marinelli joined Alessandro Biagiotti's Fonderia, then purchased the former Gabellini's foundry on Via del Romito (now Via Filippo Corridoni) after World War I. During this era, the foundry crafted monuments commemorating World War I, including works in Piazza Dalmatia (Florence), Poggio a Caiano, Barberino Val d’Elsa, and Cerbaia, collaborating with artists like Mario Moschi and Odo Franceschi.
+In 1915, Marinelli joined Alessandro Biagiotti's foundry.
+After World War I, he purchased the late Gabellini's foundry on Via del Romito (now Via Filippo Corridoni).
+During this era, the foundry created monuments in Piazza Dalmatia, Florence, Poggio a Caiano, Barberino Val d'Elsa, and Cerbaia, commemorating World War I and collaborated with artists like Mario Moschi and Odo Franceschi.

-The Marinelli Foundry also produced monuments for Barberino Val d’Elsa and Cerbaia.
-In 1925, the Foundry erected the monument to the painter Giovanni Fattori.
-In 1927, the Florence Chamber of Commerce recognized the Marinelli Foundry's reputation for exceptional casting quality.
-Their acid-based varnish preserved the natural bronze sheen while maintaining its warm tonalities.